 Shashankasana - Child’s Pose

-This rest or relaxation pose is usually used before and after inversions and seated asanas.
+A relaxation pose used before and after inversions and seated poses.

 Headstand – Sirshasana

-The Headstand is one of the most intensive and beneficial yoga poses because of the body’s inverted posture.
-Sirshasana, also known as the ‘King of asanas’, requires strength and balance but mainly concentration and body control.
+The Headstand is one of the most intensive and beneficial yoga poses due to its inverted posture.
+In yoga, we call this pose Sirshasana, the king of asanas, which requires strength and balance, but mainly concentration and body control.

 Shoulderstand – Sarvangasana

 Shoulderstand is known as the ‘Queen of asanas’.
-This yoga pose stimulates the thyroid gland and as a consequence affects the entire body.
+This yoga pose stimulates the thyroid gland and in turn, affects the entire body.
 Hence the name Sarvangasana, which literally means “all limbs pose”.

 Half Bridge Pose - Ardha Setu Bandhasana

-After compressing the chest in the Shoulder Stand and afterwards in the Plough, the Bridge is a commonly used counter pose to open the chest again.
-This yoga exercise stimulates the thyroid gland as well as the liver and the spleen.
+After compressing the chest in the Shoulder Stand and then in the Plow, the Bridge is a commonly used counterpose to open the chest again.
+This yoga exercise stimulates the thyroid gland, liver, and spleen.
+In practice, I have seen many beginners desperately try to focus on how the pose looks rather than how it feels, which can lead to unnecessary strain or poor alignment.

 Fish Pose – Matsayasana